Artillery Company of Newport: Recent history

 After the First World War, the Company entered a period of slow decline and was not activated during the Second World War.
 It was rejuvenated in the early 1960s under the leadership of tobacco heir, and Newport resident, Louis Lorillard.
 Outfitted with Colonial style uniforms and using original cannons, cast by Paul Revere in 1798, the company began to participate in many military and historic events.
 During the Bicentennial celebrations in the mid-1970s the Company played a prominent role in many events which included serving as the honor guard to Queen Elizabeth II when she visited Newport in July 1976.

 Over the next few decades the company has participated in a number of annual events, including the Gaspee Days Parade in Pawtuxet Village, Rhode Island; the Summer Pops Concert in Westerly, Rhode Island, and the June Day election ceremony of the Ancient and Honorable Artillery Company of Massachusetts in Boston.
 The company traditionally fires a 21-gun salute to the nation every 4 July at noon at Washington Square in Newport.
 In 2016 the company celebrated its 275th anniversary.

 Current status

 The Newport Artillery is a unit of the Chartered Commands of the Rhode Island Militia, of which it is the senior unit.
-It officers are elected by its members and commissioned by the Governor of Rhode Island.
+Its officers are elected by its members and commissioned by the Governor of Rhode Island.
 It is also a member of the Centennial Legion of Historic Military Commands, which is composed of military organizations pre-dating 1876.
 It is currently very active and participates in many ceremonial events each year.